ardahs/EbFVM-3D/README.md

 The repository includes predefined geometries for the manuscript cases.
 However, users may also use the code with other geometries by generating and importing the required mesh data.

-Custom meshes can be generated using standard mesh generation and preprocessing software such as:
+Custom meshes can be generated using standard mesh generation and preprocessing software such as: <br>
-	•	Abaqus
+	•	Abaqus <br>
-	•	Gmsh
+	•	Gmsh <br>
-	•	ANSYS Meshing
+	•	ANSYS Meshing <br>
-	•	other equivalent software
+	•	other equivalent software <br>

 Required mesh information:
-To use a custom geometry, the mesh input must provide the information required by the EbFVM data structures, including:
+To use a custom geometry, the mesh input must provide the information required by the EbFVM data structures, including: <br>
-	•	nodal coordinates
+	•	nodal coordinates <br>
-	•	element connectivity
+	•	element connectivity <br>
-	•	surrounding-node information
+	•	surrounding-node information <br>
-	•	surrounding-element information
+	•	surrounding-element information <br>
-	•	boundary-condition information associated with nodes and boundary edges
+	•	boundary-condition information associated with nodes and boundary edges <br>

 ## Steady-state formulation and transient extensions

 The present implementation is formulated for steady-state problems.

 However, transient effects can be incorporated in a relatively straightforward manner through the existing source-term structures.
-In particular:
+In particular: <br>
-	•	transient contributions in the thermal energy equation can be introduced in 'EnergyFluid.m' through: gridCFDNodes_3D.sTS
+	•	transient contributions in the thermal energy equation can be introduced in 'EnergyFluid.m' through: gridCFDNodes_3D.sTS <br>
 	•	transient contributions in the generalised Reynolds equation can be introduced in 'GRE_lubricantTransport.m' through: gridCFDNodes.sT

 ## Performance optimisation